CONTENTS

 areas of the ministry?
 Okay.

-So in terms of the skills
+So in terms of the skills training, it’s

-be put towards.
+put towards.
 And it’s being put towards our programs and services.
 That’s

 longstanding.
 That goes back many, many, many, many, many years, over 20 years